top of page

 Factor 4:

-How new your piano is is a large factor, as new piano strings will rapidly stretch out over the course of a couple of years before they reach their proportional limit (see Figure 1).
-It is recommended that new pianos be tuned more frequently for the first couple of years.
+How new your piano is is a large factor, as new piano strings will rapidly stretch out over the course of the first 2-4 years before they reach their proportional limit (see Figure 1).
+It is recommended that new pianos be tuned more frequently for the first 2-4 years.

 (Figure 3)